-You can use pallets to store your bicycle in multiple ways.
+You can use pallets in many ways for bike storage ideas.
 If you’re looking for a indoor bike storage, you can mount a pallet on the wall and attach hooks to this to support your bike.
 Alternatively, for a bike floor stand, simply lay down two pallets (you can attach them for reinforcement) to support multiple bicycles upright.

 6. Wall hooks/animal heads

 Like the look of animal heads but don’t want to commit?
-These bike stands allude to this style, while also serving a practical purpose.
+This is one of our more quirky bike storage ideas as these bike stands allude to this style, while also serving a practical purpose.
 For the first, you’ll need a wooden plaque and a handle contraption.
 For the second, take free reign with strong wire or cable, pliers, and a few pipe saddle clamps.

 7. PVC Bike storage rack